gusals3587/jumpcutterV2/README.md

 > Note: On Linux and Windows, `python3` doesn't work.
 Use `python` instead.
 ALternativly, you could use the executable if on Windows, in the releases tab.
 # Heads up
 Based on Python3

+# Credits:
+Thanks to https://github.com/gusals3587/jumpcutterV2 for reworking the code to be much more optimized Thanks to https://github.com/WyattBlue/jumpcutterV2 for adding back the all but the frame_margin parameter